-2.5.2 Post Name Check
+15.2 Post Name Check

 The first and most simple type of authentication method is a post name check.
-The system checks where the user is coming from and uses that information to authenticate the user.
-In other words, the system has a secure list of trusted hosts, and anyone attempting to gain a connection from the trusted host can gain access, but users not from the trusted bost are not allowed access.
+The system the system the user is coming from and uses that information to authenticate the user.
+In other words, the system has a secure list of trusted hosts, and anyone attempting to a connection from the trusted host can gain access, but users not from the trusted tare not allowed access.
 This method does have drawbacks, however, because it depends only on the physical security of one of the trusted hosts.
-If anyone can gain access to a trusted host, that user can then gain access to an individual computer in the system.
+If anyone can gain the system.
 In the early days of the Internet, this type of security was common.